 The game consists of three current running game types: Summoner’s Rift, The Crystal Scar, and Twisted Treeline.
 Players compete in matches, typically lasting around 30–60 minutes.
-In each game mode teams work together to achieve a victory condition, typically destroying the core building (ancient in Summoner’s Rift) of the opposing team or holding more control points than the other team (in The Crystal Scar and Twisted Treeline).
-Each map has its own unique items that provide champions with different abilities and strengths.
+In each game mode, teams work together to achieve a victory condition, typically destroying the opposing team’s core building (ancient in Summoner’s Rift) or holding more control points than the other team (in The Crystal Scar and Twisted Treeline).
+Each map has its unique items that provide champions with different abilities and strengths.

-The Next Season: How the League of Legends Evolved
+The Next Season: Evolution of League of Legends

-The next season of League of Legends is just around the corner, and with it comes a host of changes and new features.
+The following season of League of Legends is just around the corner, and with it comes a host of changes and new features.
 But how did the game get to this point?
-In this article, we take a look at the evolution of League of Legends, from its humble beginnings as a mod for Warcraft III to its current status as one of the most popular games in the world.

 Over the years, Riot Games has made numerous changes and additions to League of Legends, constantly evolving the game.
 New champions, items, maps, and game modes have been introduced, while old ones have been tweaked or removed.
-The result is a game that is always changing and keeping players on their toes.
+The result is a constantly changing game that keeps players on their toes.

-With each new season comes an opportunity to learn more about League of Legends and how it has evolved over time.
+Each new season brings an opportunity to learn more about League of Legends and it’s evolution.
 So whether you’re a seasoned player or just starting out, be sure to check out all the new features coming in the next season!

 The Current State of the Game

-It has been nearly a decade since League of Legends first released and the game has undergone some drastic changes.
-The biggest change that has happened is the switch to a free-to-play model which has made the game more accessible to players all over the world.
+It has been nearly a decade since League of Legends was first released, and the game has undergone some drastic changes.
+The most significant change that has happened is the switch to a free-to-play model, which has made the game more accessible to players all over the world.

 The game is also now available on mobile devices, making it even easier to play.
-In terms of gameplay, the biggest addition in recent years has been autobattlers, which have become very popular among players.
+Regarding gameplay, the biggest addition in recent years has been auto battlers, which have become very popular among players.